 Unless you are targeting a mature market, the first phase is limited in its reach.
 If people are not used to dealing with your industry online, few people will be looking for it.

 Secondly, yes, search engines have higher click prices than other channels, but if you are in a situation where competition can generally afford to pay a higher price per conversion than you can, then you should seriously re-evaluate your business model.
-You will have an incredibly hard time scaling your company if your unit economics are worse than those of your competition are – whether these are direct or indirect competitors.
+You will have an incredibly hard time scaling your company if your unit economics are worse than those of your competition – regardless of whether these are direct or indirect competitors.
 Given that most online marketing channels are open and auction-based, you will have a hard time competing, if the value of a given visitor is higher for your competitor than it is for you, as they will simply be able to outbid you.
-You may of course be able to scale your way out of this over time (if your unit economics improve with scale), but be careful about making assumptions here.
+You may, of course, be able to scale your way out of this over time (if your unit economics improve with scale), but be careful about making assumptions here.
 Don’t count on “going viral”!

 The principles above usually translate into a channel mix such as:

 - Search engines

 - Display, social media marketing (+other digital marketing)